Hey guys :)

 A/N: Hey there :)

 I hope you read on to the next chapter!
-Reviews are appreciated and returned!
+Reviews are seriously appreciated and returned!

 Genres: Fantasy, adventure, mystery, friendship, humor, horror, shoujo, shounen, slice-of-life, coming of age, mythology.